gabriel-espinoza-77/azure-ssh-brute-force-analysis/analysis/mde-dashboard-review.md

 **Behavior Observed:**
 - Device `Linux-VulnMgmt-Kobe` initiated multiple SSH brute-force attempts within the Azure tenant.
-- The failed sign-in attempts suggest the attacker was systematically probing for weak SSH credentials.
+- The failed sign-in attempts suggest the attacker was strategically probing for weak SSH credentials.

 ---

 **The compromise of the `Linux-VulnMgmt-Kobe` device on February 18 set the stage for subsequent lateral movement throughout the Azure tenant environment.
 Attackers leveraged the initial breach to pivot across the network, targeting additional virtual machines in the tenant infrastructure.
-This activity marked the start of a broader campaign of internal reconnaissance and credential harvesting.**
+All devices referenced below were successfully targeted by brute-force attacks and are confirmed to be compromised**

 ---